Menstrual Equity Fund

 The MEF pilot began on September 1, 2023.
 Since then:

-- Almost 400 pilot site locations have been selected with representation in all provinces and territories across Canada.
+- Almost 400 pilot site and over 2,000 distribution locations participated, with representation in all provinces and territories across Canada.

-- Six menstrual equity organizations across the country have been selected to scale up their education and awareness activities.
-Programming is currently underway.
+- Six menstrual equity organizations across the country scaled-up nearly 300 education and awareness resources.

-- Expand the distribution of disposable and reusable menstrual products to additional sites in Northern Communities.
+- Disposable and reusable menstrual products were distributed to additional sites in Northern Communities.

-- Distribute additional disposable products to pilot sites demonstrating the greatest need based on data collected during the early stages of implementation.
+- Additional disposable products were distributed to pilot sites demonstrating the greatest need based on data collected during the early stages of implementation.

-- Provide additional funds to menstrual education and awareness organizations to expand the scope of their work.
+- Additional funds for menstrual education and awareness were provided to organizations to expand the scope of their work.

-The MEF pilot builds on ongoing work at the federal level to advance menstrual equity, including:
+The MEF builds on ongoing work at the federal and international levels to advance menstrual equity, including:

 - An Employment and Social Development Canada–led project to ensure the provision of free menstrual products in federally regulated workplaces.